1. Home

 • Do not use this medication if you are taking an MAOI (medication for depression, psychiatric, emotional conditions or Parkinson's disease) or for two weeks after stopping an MAOI.

-Ask a Doctor Before Use:
+Ask a Healthcare Provider Before Use

 • If you have glaucoma